beeware/briefcase/docs/en/reference/platforms/windows/index.md

 Uninstaller options are handled in a similar way to installer options, but they are provided to the pre-uninstall script.
 An uninstall option of `foo` will result in an environment variable named `UNINSTALL_FOO` being defined.

-If a user uninstalls software through the normal Windows "Remove software" interface, the uninstall options will not be displayed to the user.
+If a user uninstalls software by clicking "uninstall" through the Windows "Remove software" interface, the uninstall options will not be displayed to the user.
 The pre-uninstall script *will* be executed, but the uninstall options will assume their default values.
-The uninstall GUI is only displayed if the user re-runs the installer manually.
+The uninstall GUI is only displayed if the user re-runs the installer manually, or if the user specifies the "Modify" option in the Windows "Remove software" interface.
 This is a quirk of the Windows uninstall tooling.

 ## Platform quirks